 As Jack Schwartz, the late Newsday book editor and author explained, the Socialist Party platform of 1912 contained many policies Americans now wouldn’t think of as “socialist,” including: “An eight-hour workday at a decent wage, a public-works program for the jobless (realized later in the New Deal’s Works Progress Administration), safety regulations for workers in the mines and factories, a child-labor law, an old-age pension, unemployment and accident insurance, a graduated income tax, an inheritance tax, suffrage for women, a direct vote in national elections doing away with the electoral college, the creation of separate departments of health, education and labor, and a convention to revise the Constitution.
 The first of their political demands was absolute freedom of the press, speech and assembly.”

-If existing and proposed socialist policies are so heavily favored, they should be maintained and enacted.Read More
+If existing and proposed socialist policies are so heavily favored, they should be maintained.Read More

 The job of the US government is to enable and protect all of its citizens.
 More socialist policies can work with capitalist structures to undo the harm done by unfettered capitalism.

 Capitalism has resulted in the top 1% of Americans holding more wealth (a combined net worth of $34.2 trillion, or 30.4% of all US wealth) than the bottom 50% of Americans ($2.1 trillion, or 1.9%).

 This disparity is not because billionaires work harder than those earning a minimum wage.
 Instead, rich Americans have more access and exposure to the stock market, and the Americans with the top 10% of wealth hold over 88% of all available equity in corporations and mutual fund shares (and the top 1% hold more than twice as much equity than the bottom 50% of Americans combined).
 And nationwide crises, such as the COVID-19 pandemic, only increase these disparities.